Kingxukai/linux/Documentation/hid/hid-sensor.rst

 HID Sensor specification defines two special sensor usage types.
 Since they don't represent a standard sensor, it is not possible to define using Linux IIO type interfaces.
-The purpose of these sensors is to extend the functionality or provide a way to obfuscate the data being communicated by a sensor.
-Without knowing the mapping between the data and its encapsulated form, it is difficult for an application/driver to determine what data is being communicated by the sensor.
+The purpose of these sensors is to extend the woke functionality or provide a way to obfuscate the woke data being communicated by a sensor.
+Without knowing the mapping between the woke data and its encapsulated form, it is difficult for an application/driver to determine what data is being communicated by the woke sensor.
 This allows some differentiating use cases, where vendor can provide applications.
 Some common use cases are debug other sensors or to provide some events like keyboard attached/detached or lid open/close.